Emotional Kavanaugh decries ‘circus’ and maintains innocence, as Ford testifies he ‘sexually assaulted me’

 Kavanaugh insisted the allegations aren't true, and said, "I’ve never sexually assaulted anyone."
 He added, "I will not be intimidated into withdrawing from this process."

-Kavanaugh rebutted a number of claims from Ford, who said he attempted to rape her at a party in 1982: Kavanaugh said he didn’t run in the same crowd as Ford; he referenced that the others listed as being at the party now say they don’t remember it; he pointed out how Ford doesn’t remember where the party was or how she got there; and he said his personal calendars from the time don’t indicate he attended a party like the one described.
+Kavanaugh rebutted a number of claims from Ford, who said he attempted to rape her at a party in 1982: Kavanaugh said he didn’t run in the same crowd as Ford; he referenced that the others listed as being at the party said later they didn't remember it; he pointed out how Ford didn’t remember where the party was or how she got there; and he said his personal calendars from the time didn’t indicate he attended a party like the one described.

-“I'm not questioning that Dr. Ford may have been sexually assaulted by some person in someplace at some time," he said.
+"I'm not questioning that Dr. Ford may have been sexually assaulted by some person in some place at some time," he said.
 "But I have never done this to her or to anyone.
 That's not who I am, it is not who I was.
-I am innocent of this charge.”
+I am innocent of this charge."

 Ford, however, was equally adamant in standing by her account.
 She, too, choked up at times but voiced confidence, under sustained questioning, that the judge attacked her.